DaniGio/Bikesharing2/citibike_analysis.md

 -[link to dashboard](https://public.tableau.com/profile/danigio#!/vizhome/Module14_black_15872127517640/LocationHeatmapandMCDonaldsdashboard?publish=yes)

-+Dashboards tabs are called: NYC Citi Bike Dashboard and Location Heatmap and MC Donalds dashboard

-*Story can be found in the Story tab 1 and 2
+*Dashboards tabs are called: NYC Citi Bike Dashboard and Location Heatmap and MC Donalds dashboard *Story can be found in the Story tab 1 and 2